ray-project/ray/doc/source/rllib/rllib-env.rst

 .. warning::

     Due to Ray's distributed nature, gymnasium's own registry is incompatible with Ray.
-Always use the registration methods documented here to ensure remote Ray actors can access the environment.
+Always use the registration method documented here to ensure remote Ray actors can access your custom environments.

-In the example above, the ``env_creator`` function takes a ``config`` argument.
+In the preceding example, the ``env_creator`` function takes a ``config`` argument.
-This config is primarily a dictionary containing required constructor options.
+This config is primarily a dictionary containing required settings.
-However, you can also access additional properties within ``config`` (ex.
+However, you can also access additional properties within the ``config`` variable (ex.
 ``config.worker_index`` to get the remote EnvRunner index or ``config.num_workers`` for the total number of EnvRunners used).
-This can help customize environments within an ensemble.
+This can help customize environments within an ensemble and make environments running on some EnvRunners behave differently from those running on other EnvRunners.

 For example: